 What if I want my child to spend MORE time with their other parent?

-Many keyworkers on the front line in the crisis are in urgent need of assistance with childcare during this crisis.
+Many keyworkers on the front line in the crisis are in urgent need of assistance with childcare.
 They might fear that, even if their child has an ongoing place at school, this does not cover their nightshifts or weekend work.
 They may fear that sending their child to school exposes others to risk.
 Schools are urging parents only to send their children in if there is no other parent who can care for them.

 In those circumstances, either or both parents might agree it would make good sense for the key worker parent to agree to the child spending MORE time, or even be isolated, with their non-residential parent.

-Equally, if a parent is themselves a vulnerable person by virtue of their age or health condition, they might reluctantly feel it is isn’t safe for their child to visit.
-It is to be hoped these types of situations would be capable of agreement but they are not without worries.
+Equally, if a parent is themselves a vulnerable person by virtue of their age or health condition, they might reluctantly feel it isn’t safe for their child to visit.
+It is to be hoped these types of situations would be capable of agreement, but they are not without worries.

 Will it affect the status quo?